Jojobit/PowerBI-Monitor-MultiTenant-ReportUsageMetrics/README.md

 Welcome to PowerBIMonitorReportUsageMetrics!
 This PowerShell script helps you to monitor and analyze the usage metrics of your Power BI reports across multiple workspaces and tenants.
 The aim is to provide a deeper understanding of how your Power BI reports are utilized, which can guide you in your Power BI user adoption journey.

+## Acknowledgments 🙏
+Special thanks to [Štěpán Rešl](https://github.com/tirnovar) for his help in making this crazy idea a reality.
+His expertise in Power BI APIs greatly contributed to this project.
+Be sure to follow him for awesome tips and tutorials.

 ## Features 🔍

 - Checks if the required Power BI management modules are installed.